Last Updated: October 24, 2024

 George Clinton is an American R&B singer/songwriter and music producer who has a net worth of $4 million.
 George Clinton is perhaps best known for the Parliament-Funkadelic collective, which pioneered a new form of funk music during the 1970s.
 George is known to implement a number of unique elements into his music, including themes of science fiction and surreal humor.
 He is also known for his psychedelic and "outlandish" fashion sense.

 Clinton's solo career began in 1982 with the release of the album "Computer Games."
-This would album would prove to be quite influential, especially in regards to the Hip-Hop and G-Funk genres that emerged later during the 90s.
+This album would prove to be quite influential, especially in regard to the Hip-Hop and G-Funk genres that emerged later during the 90s.
 Today, George is placed among James Brown and Sly Stone as one of the top innovators within the funk genre.
 He won a Grammy Lifetime Achievement Award in 2019, and he was inducted into the Rock and Roll Hall of Fame in 1997.

 Early Life